Consequences Of Recidivism Or Reoffending In Singapore Law

 Reoffending, or committing a crime after already being convicted, is a serious issue that affects not only offenders but society as a whole.
 In Singapore, the term recidivism is often used to describe this pattern of behaviour.
-But what is recidivism, and how does the legal system handle individuals who re-offend?
+What is recidivism, and how does the legal system address individuals who reoffend?

-Recidivism is defined as the tendency of a convicted person to commit further offences after serving their sentence.
+Recidivism is the tendency of a convicted person to reoffend after serving their sentence.
 While it is a concern globally, Singapore takes a firm stance against repeat offences.

 Understanding the consequences of reoffending and knowing one’s legal options can make a significant difference for those facing the Courts again.